seprich/py-bson-rpc/README.md

-The creation of server sockets, accepting client connections or connecting to servers and all kind of connection management is left outside of this library in order to provide proper separation of concerns and a freedom of implementation, e.g. websockets, TCP or TCP with TLS (with or without client authentication) are all equally viable stream connection providers upon which this library builds the RPC layer.
+The creation of server sockets, accepting client connections or connecting to servers and all kind of connection management is left outside of this library in order to provide proper separation of concerns and a freedom of implementation, e.g. TCP or TCP with TLS (with or without client authentication) are all equally viable stream connection providers upon which this library builds the RPC layer.